-- 1.1 A Legal Research Group is a group of law students and/or young lawyers carrying out research on a specified topic of law with the aim of making their conclusions publicly accessible. - 1.2 Legal Research Groups may be: - a.
+1.1 A Legal Research Group is a group of law students and/or young lawyers carrying out research on a specified topic of law with the aim of making their conclusions publicly accessible.

+1.2 Legal Research Groups may be:

+- a.
 Unilateral: Conducted by one National or Local Group; - b.
 Bilateral: Conducted as a cooperation between two National or Local Groups; - c.
 Multilateral: Conducted as cooperation between three or more National or Local Groups; or - d.
 International: Conducted by ELSA International in cooperation with an academic partner.

-- 1.3 The Legal Research Group shall have: - a. an Academic Framework encompassing one main question divided into several subsequent questions; - b. a timeline setting out the deadlines for participants, organisers and externals; and - c. a Style Guide for formatting and referencing in accordance with the Oxford University Standard for the Citation of Legal Authorities (OSCOLA). - 1.4 In the organising team of the Legal Research Group, there shall be at least: - a. a project coordinator being either the Vice President in charge of Academic Activities of the organising National or Local Group(s) or the Human Resources Coordinator of the Legal Research Group; - b. an Academic Board (member), including legal practitioners and/or legal academics, responsible for the Academic Framework, quality of research and outcome, as well as the reputability of the project; and - c. one or more editors for linguistics, formatting and/or referencing, to ensure consistency. - 1.5 The Legal Research Group shall make its conclusions publicly accessible in the form of a final report. - 1.6 ELSA International shall: - a. coordinate and control the quality of unilateral, bilateral and multilateral Legal Research Groups; - b. publish unilateral, bilateral and multilateral Legal Research Groups on the virtual library on the website of Legal Research Groups and assist National Groups in the publication process upon request; - c. provide support to organising groups; - d. create, annually revise and update tools facilitating the organisational process of Legal Research Groups.
+- 1.3 The Legal Research Group shall have: - a. an Academic Framework encompassing one main question divided into several subsequent questions; - b. a timeline setting out the deadlines for participants, organisers and externals; and - c. a Style Guide for formatting and referencing.

+1.4 In the organising team of the Legal Research Group, there shall be at least:

+- a. a project coordinator being either the Vice President in charge of Academic Activities of the organising National or Local Group(s) or the Human Resources Coordinator of the Legal Research Group; - b. an Academic Board (member), including legal practitioners and/or legal academics, responsible for the Academic Framework, quality of research and outcome, as well as the reputability of the project; and - c. one or more editors for linguistics, formatting and/or referencing, to ensure consistency.

+1.5 The Legal Research Group shall make its conclusions publicly accessible in the form of a final report.

+- a. coordinate and control the quality of unilateral, bilateral and multilateral Legal Research Groups; - b. publish unilateral, bilateral and multilateral Legal Research Groups on the virtual library on the website of Legal Research Groups and assist National Groups in the publication process upon request; - c. provide support to organising groups; - d. create, annually revise and update tools facilitating the organisational process of Legal Research Groups.